matteeyao/apprenticeship/docker/mod/README.md

 At its core, Docker allows you to run containers on systems.
 It also offers a variety of tools for creating and managing **containers** and **container images**.

+## Docker functionalities

+* **Portable Deployment Across Machine** ▶︎ Docker allows for the bundling of an application, and all its dependencies into a single object called a container.

+* **Application-Centric** ▶︎ Docker is optimized for deployment of applications instead of machines.

+* **Automatic Build** ▶︎ Docker allows for automatic assembly of containers from source code, w/ full control over dependencies.
+Developers are free to use chef, puppet, salt or any combination automation tools.

+* **Versioning** ▶︎ Docker includes git like capabilities that allow for tracking version of containers, inspecting their differences and committing new versions.
+The ability to see the history of a container is also included.

+* **Component Re-use** ▶︎ Any container can be used to create a new image that is more specialized for our needs.

+* **Sharing Images** ▶︎ The Docker Hub makes it possible to share images and has been open-sourced so anyone can deploy their own private or public registry.

+* **Tool Ecosystem** ▶︎ Docker defines an API for automating and customizing of containers.
+Docker can be integrated w/ tools such as Salt, Mesos, OpenStack Nova, OpenStack horizon and Jenkins.

 ## Docker Containers

 * A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.